vwgert/vwgert.github.io/10_permissions/02_lab.md

 student@linux-ess:~$
 ```

 ?> <i class="fa-solid fa-circle-info"></i> If you get an error running the command above, try running `sudo apt-get update` and run the `sudo apt-get install minetest` command again.
-We will learn about updating `apt` repositories in a later lesson.

 The command above will prompt you for your password and might also prompt to ask you if you are sure you want to install a bunch of packages.